Godot (game engine): Scripting

 Godot supports a variety of programming languages for making games, including the integrated language GDScript, C++ and C#.
 Additionally, the engine includes GDNative (GDExtension as of Godot 4.x), a facility for creating bindings with other languages.
 Officially-supported GDNative/GDExtension languages include C and C++.
-Community-supported languages include Rust, Nim, Haskell, Clojure, Swift, and D. Visual coding is also supported, via the open-source third-party language Orchestrator.
+Community-supported languages include Rust, Nim, Swift, and JavaScript.
 Visual coding was originally supported by the built-in language VisualScript, designed to be a visual equivalent to GDScript.
 VisualScript was removed from the core engine in Godot 4.0.
 Godot games running in the browser can interface with the browser's JavaScript code.

 The Godot editor includes a text editor with auto indentation, syntax highlighting and code completion and folding.
 It also features a debugger with the ability to set breakpoints and program stepping.

 GDScript

-Godot has its own built-in scripting language, GDScript, a high-level, gradually typed programming language which is syntactically similar to Python.
+Godot has its own built-in scripting language, GDScript, a high-level, gradually typed programming language which is syntactically similar to and slightly faster than Python.
 Unlike Python, GDScript is optimized for Godot's scene-based architecture and can specify strict typing of variables.
 Godot's developers have stated that many alternative third-party scripting languages such as Lua, Python, and Squirrel were tested before deciding that using a custom language allowed for superior optimization and editor integration.

 GDScript is a continuously evolving scripting language, and changes and additions to it have been implemented for each major new release of Godot.
-Typed arrays were implemented in GDScript in Godot 4.0.
-Users can easily change a regular array to a typed array and vice versa without changing much code.
-In a later 4.4 update, typed dictionaries were also added, allowing users to declare typed key-value pairs to further increase the type safety of scripts.
-The optional static types allow the C++ back end to apply optimizations that result in notably increased performance; statically-typed GDScript has been observed to run more than 40% faster in release builds.
+Typed arrays and typed dictionaries were added in 4.0 and 4.4 respectively.
+The optional static types allow the C++ back end to apply optimizations that result in notably increased performance; statically typed GDScript has been observed to run more than 40% faster in release builds.

 A simple "Hello world" program can be written like so: